postrational/blog/source/_posts/2013-06-09-django-nginx-gunicorn-virtualenv-supervisor.markdown

     (hello_django) $ ./manage.py syncdb

-### System users
+### Application user

 Even though Django has a pretty good [security track record](http://django.readthedocs.org/en/latest/releases/security.html), web applications can become compromised.
-If the application has limited access to resources on your server, the potential damage can also be limited.
+If the application has limited access to resources on your server, potential damage can also be limited.
 Your web applications should run as system users with limited privileges.

 Create a user for your app, named `hello` and assigned to a system group called `webapps`.